Radwa-Mohamed-99/cairoMetro/README.md

+#                                                Cairo Metro app
-                  #✨🚇 welcome in our cairo metro android application 🚇✨
+#                              🚇✨ Welcome in our cairo metro android application 🚇✨

-    ##🔥 this application has many features that will help you to arrive your destination:🔥
+##               🔥 This application has many features that will help you to arrive your destination:🔥

-                              ###💎  provide you with 💎
+💎  Provide you with 💎
       ⭐  the shortest path to your destination.
       ⭐  the price for your trip.
       ⭐  the number of stations you will pass.